Si quisiera consultar a uno de nuestros abogadoas para mas información Contáctenos

 Setting Up a Business In China

 The ability to establish a presence in China has been greatly expanded, but the process remains difficult, time consuming, and expensive.
-We help clients understand the value of establishing a Chinese office and understand the process for doing so.
+We help clients understand the process and the value of establishing a Chinese office.

 More companies and entrepreneurs are seeking initial investment capital from China, which has a surplus of such funds.
 One program to facilitate the meeting of the available foreign investors with American businesses in need of capital is the EB5 Visa program.
 We assist Chinese nationals assessing the benefits of the EB5 program as well as their legal needs if they choose to take advantage of it.
 We also assist American businesses hoping to capture some of that capital.